Yokneam Illit: Antiquity

 Yokneam was populated throughout the Persian, Hellenistic, Roman/Byzantine, Arab, Crusaders, Mameluk, and Ottoman periods.
 Yokneam was built on the lands of a Palestinian Arab village named Qira, depopulated in the lead up to the 1948 Arab–Israeli war.

+British Mandate period

+The Yokneam Moshava was established in 1935 in the area.

+State of Israel

-The Yokneam Moshava was established in 1935.
-In July 1950, a tent camp (Maabara) was set up to absorb 250 new immigrant families and remained part of Yokneam Moshava until 1967.
-By the start of 1952, another 400 families were housed in the tent camp.
+In July 1950, a transit camp for Jewish immigrants and refugees was set up to absorb 250 new families and remained part of Yokneam Moshava until 1967.
+By the start of 1952, another 400 families were housed in the transit camp.
 Toward the end of 1951, the first 285 families moved from the tent camp to permanent housing on the hill above the Yokneam Moshava.
 In 1952, Yokneam was considered unusual in that it had a single school for all regardless of whether they were religious or secular, or from the moshava or the tent camp.